zakunix/Linux-Scripts/README.md

 - `experimental/` - Scripts under testing or development.
 - `utils/` - Shared helper scripts and modules.

+⚠️ **Disclaimer:** These scripts are for entertainment purposes.
+Some may be silly, harmless pranks.
+Use responsibly.
+- `novelties/` - Meme or novelty scripts written for fun or amusement.

 It is possible that some distro-specific scripts just needs some tweaking to be able to be used in another distro.

 ---